Agile vs Waterfall: Achieving Project Success

-Are you a software development agency owner seeking for ways to run your projects more efficiently?
+Are you an owner of a software development agency seeking ways to run your projects more efficiently?
 Are you searching for a suitable methodology for your projects and trying to avoid failures?
 In this article, I’ll give a snapshot of Agile and Waterfall methodologies of software development and share my opinion on the factors leading to project failure or success.

-In the Waterfall methodology, the whole process of software development starts with Requirements documentation, followed by Design, Implementation, Verification, and Maintenance stages.
-In case of any change request, the process needs to be restarted from the first stage.
+In the Waterfall methodology, the whole process of software development starts with documenting the Requirements.
+Then, Design, Implementation, Verification, and Maintenance follow.
+If there is a change request, the process needs to be restarted from the first stage.
 As a result, a lot of reworks and refactorings might be required throughout the project making the whole process cost-prohibitive and dissatisfying for customers.
 Eventually, these factors can lead the project to failure.

 Why was Agile introduced?

 Around 20 years ago, seventeen software developers published the Manifesto for Agile Software Development.
 The key driver for the initiative was discovering more efficient ways of developing software.
 I have had the experience of working with both Agile and Waterfall methodologies during my 15+ years in the software development industry.
 Based on the experience, I believe there are 2 revolutionary things that Agile introduced:

 - being open to change requests in the process

 These contradict the Waterfall model, which was the most popular methodology before people introduced Agile.
 The flexibility that Agile brought to teams and its contribution to the project’s success made the methodology much more popular.